Mirantis/hmc/README.md

-Mirantis Hybrid Multi Cluster is part of Mirantis Project 0x2A which is focused on delivering a open source approach to providing an enterprise grade multi-cluster kubernetes managment solution based entirely on standard open source tooling that works across private or public clouds.
+Mirantis Hybrid Multi Cluster is part of Mirantis Project 0x2A which is focused on delivering a open source approach to providing an enterprise grade multi-cluster kubernetes management solution based entirely on standard open source tooling that works across private or public clouds.

 We like to say that Project 0x2A (42) is the answer to life, the universe, and